FIVE MOST SURPRISING FINDS

 Anderson, Our Black Year, 2012; Selig Center for Economic Growth, UGA, 2021

 The plan that follows is not a wish list.
-It is not a set of demands directed at the federal government, at corporations, or at white Americans.
+It is not a set of demands aimed at the federal government, at corporations, or at white Americans.
 It is a phased, costed, measurable economic development strategy.
-It is modeled on the approaches that transformed Israel from a desert with no natural resources into a technology powerhouse, Singapore from a colonial outpost into a first-world city-state, and the Korean chaebol — government-backed industrial conglomerate — system from postwar rubble into the world’s twelfth-largest economy (Singapore EDB, 2011; Kim, Big Business, Strong State, SUNY Press, 1997).
+It is modeled on the approaches that transformed Israel from a desert with no natural resources into a technology powerhouse, Singapore from a colonial outpost into a first-world city-state, and the Korean chaebol system — a network of government-backed industrial conglomerates — from postwar rubble into the world’s twelfth-largest economy (Singapore EDB, 2011; Kim, Big Business, Strong State, SUNY Press, 1997).

-Each of these transformations was accomplished in approximately one generation.
-Each began with a population that possessed less economic capital, less political power, and fewer institutional advantages than Black America possesses today.
+Each of these transformations took about one generation.
+Each began with a population that had less economic capital, less political power, and fewer institutional advantages than Black America has today.
 None of them waited for permission.

 “$1.8 trillion in annual spending and 2.8% of it goes to Black-owned businesses.
 That is not an economy.
 That is a transfer payment from Black consumers to everyone else.”

 The first phase is redirection.
 Not revolution, not disruption — redirection.
-Black consumers spend $1.8 trillion annually, and approximately 2.8% of that spending goes to Black-owned businesses (McKinsey Global Institute, The Economic State of Black America, 2021).
+Black consumers spend $1.8 trillion per year, and roughly 2.8% of that spending reaches Black-owned businesses (McKinsey Global Institute, The Economic State of Black America, 2021).

 Redirecting just 7.2 percentage points of existing Black spending — from 2.8% to 10% at Black-owned businesses — would move approximately $130 billion per year into Black communities without a single new dollar being earned.